 A/N: I am back, sorry for the late update if anyone is still reading this.
-I really got into it this weekend. :) I like this chapter a lot, no matter what anyone says.
+I really got into it this weekend. :) I like this chapter a lot.
 Thanks for reading!

 "Dorcas, you have to get up now!
 It's classes and I won't have you skipping already!"
 Oh, Lily.
 How I wasn't ready to leave them as much as I thought.
 I'm not even prepared to lie to their faces yet.
 I've been practicing lying to myself in bed.
 Telling myself that I won't die and seeing if I am believable enough.
 I might as well get out of bed anyway, as it's the first day of full classes.
 Boy, am I excited.